Daryldactyl/Arxiv_Research_Assistant/README.md

 For further engagement with the papers, the assistant offers a "Chat with Paper" feature.
 This functionality enables users to interact directly with the saved PDFs stored in a database.
 Users can seek clarification, pose inquiries, or extract specific information from the papers, enhancing their understanding and research capabilities.

+## **Web App or Local**

+To just get started using the assistant you can open the [streamlit webapp](https://arxivresearchassistant.streamlit.app/).
+- **Note:** Running the research request in the web app takes about 3-5 minutes but once the research is complete you can speak to the assistant and receive a response within a second.

+If you would rather run the assistant locally please follow the setup instructions!

 ## **Setup**
 ### *1. Create a Virtual Environment (Optional but Recommended)*
 It's a good practice to work within a virtual environment to manage project dependencies.